nigeljohnson73/neoclock/README.md

 You should then reboot and all will be well in the world.
 (Once I've finsihed the config)

 ## What's going on
 The PI will power up, auto login and run the python clock.
 It uses your local WiFi to get time and all that jazz.
+This is achieved by a very simple 'hack' by just running the python script in the `rc.local` file.

 ## Whatabout someone elses network?
 Luckily the cunning folks at Raspberry Ing allow you to create a text file on the SD card and set up the new WiFi.
 [Click here](https://forums.raspberrypi.com/viewtopic.php?t=259894} for more information.
 But basically,